 - Articles of faith (doctrinal creeds)

-- Right conduct (moral conduct)
+- Right conduct (morality)

 - Religious duty (worship)

-"MOSLEM" is the anglicized version of the word MUSLIM which refers to a "true believer," a follower of the religion of Islam (means surrender).
+MOSLEM is the anglicized version of the word MUSLIM which refers to a "true believer," a follower of the religion of Islam (means surrender).

 The shrine at Mecca, Saudi Arabia, is considered holy for two reasons:

 - It is the place where the KAABA is kept.
 A large square building covered by a black silk cloth (4 stories high).
-Inside is a meteorite that fell in the region in the Middles-ages and considered a sacred sign from Allah (the Muslim name for God).
+Inside is a meteorite that fell in the region in the Middle-ages and considered as a sacred sign from Allah (the Muslim name for God).
 This black stone is kissed or touched by the pilgrims as they proceed around the building in circular fashion.

 - It is also said to be near the place where Hagar was lost in the desert with Ishmael, the father of the Arab people.

 - Part of the pilgrimage sees them running between two hills, shaking their shoulder, seven times in imitation of Hagar, frantic at being lost in the desert.